halotron/Marlin-2.0.5-HiPrecy-LEO1S-TMC2209-Dual-Z/README.md

 You need to install the TMCStepper library in the arduino ide to be able to compile.
 You open the Marlin.ino file in the Marlin directory in arduino IDE.

+This driver is for a stock Hiprecy Leo 1s having 2 z axis.

-# As the stock Hiprecy Leo 1s does not have endstops, this branch will try to remedy that with software endstops.
+# As the stock Hiprecy Leo 1s does not have endstops, this version will instead rely on sensorless homing.

+Arduino IDE 1.x works.
+Version 2+ does not work.
+Compilation problem.